 - information presentations.

-But only if they are caught as such (and there is all the difficulty, A52 (3) EPC): if one of these elements includes an additional technical element, it can be patentable!
+But only if they are caught as such (and there is all the difficulty, A52 (3) EPC): thus, if one of these elements includes an additional technical element, it may be patentable!

 Let's detail each of these exclusions for more details.